kineticdata/kinetic-ui-packages/README.md

   Example: `import ServicesApp from '@kineticdata/bundle-services'` => `import ServicesApp from '@kineticdata/bundle-services-custom'`
 - In `bundle/packages/app/src/assets/styles/master.scss`, replace references to any style sheets from the original package.
   Example: `@import '~@kineticdata/bundle-services/assets/styles/master'` => `@import '~@kineticdata/bundle-services-custom/assets/styles/master'`
+- You may need to search through your bundle to see if there are any other imports from the original package, and replace those with the new package name.
+The number of these references that exist within the bundle may vary between different bundles.
+  Example: `import { RequestCard } from '@kineticdata/bundle-services'` => `import { RequestCard } from '@kineticdata/bundle-services-custom';`

-_If you would like to use both the original package from NPM and the modified version, instead of replacing the parts defined in the three steps above, add new lines for your modified package._
+_If you would like to use both the original package from NPM and the modified version, instead of replacing the parts defined in the four steps above, add new lines for your modified package._

+#### Update Craco Config (v6+ bundles only)

+Next, you will need to update the craco config file to recognize that this new package is local to enable proper monorepo functionality.

+- In `bundle/craco.config.js`, add a line to the `packages` map at the top of the file, that maps the directory name of your new package to the package name.
+  Example: `'services': '@kineticdata/bundle-services-custom'`

-**Lastly, you will need to run `yarn install` in your bundle to update its dependencies and have it use the added source code.**
+**Lastly, you will need to run `yarn install` in the bundle directory to update its dependencies and have it use the added source code.**

 ## Updating Source Code of Pre-Built Package in Your Custom Bundle